kubero-dev/kubero/README.md

 - Automatic deployment of the app based on a branch or tag
 - Create scheduled tasks (cronjobs)
 - Easy deployment of your apps on Kubernetes without helm charts
-- Deploy addons (PostgreSQL, Redis, more to come)
+- Deploy add-ons for your application (PostgreSQL, Redis, more to come)
 - Easy access of application logs in the UI
 - Easy and safe restart of the application in the UI
+- Periodic vulnerability scans of your running apps

 ## What Kubero won't do for you
 - Manage your Kubernetes cluster
-- Install and manage your operators
 - Give access to your container CLI

 ## How it Works